Methylation: Evolution

 Methyl metabolism is very ancient and can be found in all organisms on earth, from bacteria to humans, indicating the importance of methyl metabolism for physiology.
 Indeed, pharmacological inhibition of global methylation in species ranging from human, mouse, fish, fly, roundworm, plant, algae, and cyanobacteria causes the same effects on their biological rhythms, demonstrating conserved physiological roles of methylation during evolution.

 In chemistry

 The term methylation in organic chemistry refers to the alkylation process used to describe the delivery of a CH3 group.

 Electrophilic methylation

 Methylations are commonly performed using electrophilic methyl sources such as iodomethane, dimethyl sulfate, dimethyl carbonate, or tetramethylammonium chloride.
 Less common but more powerful (and more dangerous) methylating reagents include methyl triflate, diazomethane, and methyl fluorosulfonate (magic methyl).
 These reagents all react via S_{N}2 nucleophilic substitutions.
 For example, a carboxylate may be methylated on oxygen to give a methyl ester; an alkoxide salt RO- may be likewise methylated to give an ether, ROCH3; or a ketone enolate may be methylated on carbon to produce a new ketone.

 The Purdie methylation is a specific for the methylation at oxygen of carbohydrates using iodomethane and silver oxide.

 Eschweiler–Clarke methylation

+The Eschweiler–Clarke reaction is a method for methylation of amines.
+The methyl groups are provided by the combination of formaldehyde (CH_{2} source) and formic acid (H^{-} source):